Aidan-Sheedy/HypOptLib/docs/source/background.rst

 This redefined :math:`Z(\beta)` serves to geometrize the compliance minimization solution space, with :math:`\Omega(C,V)` representing the material distribution patterns meeting specific compliance and volume criteria.
-As :math:`beta` varies, we transition from emphasizing configurations near minimal compliance to treating all configurations equally, providing a comprehensive understanding of the solution space dynamics.
+As :math:`\beta` varies, we transition from emphasizing configurations near minimal compliance to treating all configurations equally, providing a comprehensive understanding of the solution space dynamics [2].

 Numerical Implementation and Molecular Dynamics
 _______________________________________________